Features How It Works Gift Types Occasions Why Us FAQ Reach Us Blog 🚀 Coming Soon

 Using Gift History to Make Better Decisions

 The tables above give you a starting framework.
-But your best guide is always your own relationship history with the person.
-GiftKhata's person-wise ledger shows you exactly what someone gave you at every occasion over the years — and what you gave them.
-This history is irreplaceable for confident, appropriate gifting.
+But your best guide is always your personal relationship history with the recipient.
+GiftKhata's person-wise ledger shows you exactly what someone gave you at every past occasion — and what you gave them.

 The reciprocity principle: When unsure, match or slightly exceed what the person gave you at your equivalent event.
 If they gave £100 at your wedding, give £100–£120 at theirs.
-If they gave generously for your child's birthday, match it for theirs.
 Your GiftKhata records make this calculation effortless.

 Key Takeaway

-There's no single "right" gift amount — but there are cultural norms, relationship expectations, and your own personal history to guide you.
-Use the tables as a starting range, filter by your relationship closeness and cultural context, then check GiftKhata for your actual history with the person.
+Use the tables as a starting range, filter by relationship closeness and cultural context, then check GiftKhata for your personal history with the person.
 That combination gives you a confident, thoughtful answer every time.